cotes2020/jekyll-theme-chirpy/_posts/01AWS/SecurityTools/2020-07-18-overallsecurity.md

    - Use bastion hosts
      - to enforce control and visibility
    - Protect the .pem file on user machines
-   - Delete keys from the authorized_keys file on your instances when someone leaves your organization or no longer requires access
+   - Delete keys from the authorized_keys file on the instances when someone leaves the organization or no longer requires access
    - Rotate credentials (DB, Access Keys)
    - Regularly run least privilege checks using IAM user Access Advisor and IAM user Last Used Access Keys
    - Ensure that software installed does not use default internal accounts and passwords.